 I loved the Hape kitchen for several reasons.
 I simply was not going to settle for a plastic play kitchen.
 It did not fit the look I was going for and honestly, I try to stay away from plastic toys as much as I can.

-I finally found a kitchen that though it was pretty ugly, was wooden, had pretty good reviews and was in my price range.
+The Hape Kitchen although it was pretty ugly, was wooden, had good reviews, and was in my price range.

 When I finally decided to get moving on the play kitchen remodel it was almost summer and I was pregnant.
-That’s a perfect time to start an outdoor spray painting project, right?
+That’s a perfect time to start a painting project, right?

-Anyways, I decided that I would just take the project slowly and not try to do it all at once.
-Of course, the idea of this project spanning multiple days made me absolutely crazy but I was determined not to overexert myself during this pregnancy.
+Anyway, I decided that I would just take the project slowly and not try to do it all at once.
+Of course, the idea of this project spanning multiple days made me absolutely crazy but I was determined not to overexert myself during that pregnancy.

-First thing I did was decide on my paint colors.
+The first thing I did was decide on my paint colors.
 We had already had a girly pink kitchen so that was out.
-I wanted something that was a bit more realistic this go round.
+I wanted something that was a bit more realistic this go-round.
 I decided on a nice grayish blue with white and rose gold accents.